nexpy/nexpy/README.md

 Online Help
 ===========
-There is (incomplete) documentation on using NeXpy and the NeXus Python tree API [here](http://nexpy.github.io/nexpy).
+There is documentation on using NeXpy and the NeXus Python tree API [here](http://nexpy.github.io/nexpy).